kyun8852/DongGyun-Kim-3DR-Assessment/README.md

 3. **Run tests:**
    npm test

-## Environment Variables

-- A `.env` file is included in this repository for testing purposes only.
-- It allows you to run the project locally and test basic functionality.

 ## Notes

 - Make sure you have **Node.js** and **npm** installed before running the commands above.